cvlab-epfl/cvlab-kubernetes-guide/README.md

 *Images* are snapshots of that internal file system.
 For example we installed our libraries in a container and take a snapshot so that we can start new containers from the same base.
 Images can be made by saving a given containers file system, but usually are specified declaratively with [Dockerfiles](https://docs.docker.com/engine/reference/builder/).

 [Kubernetes](https://kubernetes.io/) is a system that organizes running a big number of docker containers on a multi-machine cluster.
+The rationale is that Kubernetes will allocate resources when we need to run a job and release them later, leading to a more efficient usage than when machines are assigned to people - we do not pay for the resources when the jobs are not running.

 ## Setup